adiparashar/LTRC/README.md

 My undertakings can be broadly categorized into the following:

 ### Dataset creation and processing:

-**Concept dictionary creation**: Hindi and Sanskrit bilingual dictionaries from various sources were scraped to build a concept dictionary repository which maps words to their semantic concepts(single or compund word meanings in a common language, say English) for both the languages.
+**Concept dictionary creation**: Hindi and Sanskrit bilingual dictionaries from various sources were scraped to build a [concept dictionary repository](https://github.com/adiparashar/LTRC/tree/main/concept%20dictionaries) which maps words to their semantic concepts(single or compund word meanings in a common language, say English) for both the languages.

 **USR generation**: Universal Semantic Representation (USR) captures the meaning expressed by a sentence in the discourse.
 It has rows corresponding to properties of the sentence and its concept words.
 These properties are the concepts(and TAM (tense-aspect-modality) specification on the verb), semantic category of nouns, GNP (Gender, Number, Person) information, dependency relations, anaphora,speaker’s view-points, sentence type etc. The USR acts as the interlingua.

 ### Sentence generation:

-**Neural generation**: To generate the sentence back from a given USR two kinds of approaches were considered, namely the hybrid and the direct approach depending on the proportion of deep learning models they invloved.
+**Neural generation**: To generate the sentence back from a given USR two kinds of approaches were considered, namely the hybrid and the direct approach depending on the proportion of deep learning and linguistics they invloved.
 * The hybrid approach used a linguistic rule-based approach to generate the sentences.
 Since the USRs did not have postposition related details, so these generated sentences were often devoid of/contained incorrect postpositions.
 To generate sentences with the postpositions, LLMs were finetuned on the mask prediction task for Hindi sentences, where the masks were the unknown postpositions.

-* For the direct approach the USRs were converted into AMR(Abstract Meaning Representation) inspired graphs which were then linearized using a DFS based approach.
+* For the direct approach the USRs were converted into AMR(Abstract Meaning Representation) inspired graphs.
+These USR graphs were then linearized using a DFS based approachm, to get sequences.
 We finetuned different seq2seq LLMs to generate the sentences back from these USR linearizations.